Being a teenager isn’t easy.

 There you go.

 A complete guide on teen counseling.
-Now you can choose the right young adult counselor near you.
+Now you can choose the right young adult counselor near you for your loves ones.

-If you feel like your son or daughter needs counseling, suggest it to them.
+If you feel like your son or daughter is having a hard time and needs counseling, the best thing is to suggest it to them.